-Do you want know what power supply you have in your PC?
+Do you want to know what power supply you have in your PC?
 If your answer is yes, then keep reading as here I am going to tell you about how you can find out the details about your PSU, which is currently installed in your computer.
-It is always good to know about your computer components, particularly PSU, because it is one of the most important computer components, but its importance is often ignored by most of the users.
-If you have built your own custom PC by yourself, then you would already know about all of your components, including the power supply, but if you are not that tech savvy and have purchased a pre-built PC, or somehow got an old PC from somewhere, then it might be possible that you don’t know about your PSU.
+It is always good to know about your computer components, particularly PSU because it is one of the most important computer components, but its importance is often ignored by most of the users.
+If you have built your own custom PC by yourself, then you would already know about all of your components, including the power supply, but if you are not that tech-savvy and have purchased a pre-built PC, or somehow got an old PC from somewhere, then it might be possible that you don’t know about your PSU.
 So, to help you out, here I am going to tell you the ways by which you can find out about your power supply specifications.

-Why to know about your PSU?
+Why know about your PSU?

 Now, the question comes why you should know about your PSU?
-Well, the answer to this is that if you want to upgrade your graphics card, or want or add a graphics card or any other component, then you should know about your PC power requirements.
-This is because the new component will put extra load on your PSU, and if your computer power requirements exceeds your PSU Wattage, then it will stress out your PSU, and may cause it to fail or burn down, and this may also result in damage to your internal components.
-Also, if you want to upgrade your PSU then you must know about the specifications of your current PSU, so that you can make a right decision in choosing a better and more powerful power supply.
+Well, the answer to this is that if you want to upgrade your graphics card or want or add a graphics card or any other component, then you should know about your PC power requirements.
+This is because the new component will put extra load on your PSU, and if your computer power requirements exceed your PSU Wattage, then it will stress out your PSU and may cause it to fail or burn down, and this may also result in damage to your internal components.
+Also, if you want to upgrade your PSU then you must know about the specifications of your current PSU so that you can make the right decision in choosing a better and more powerful power supply.
 Unfortunately, there is no way to know about your PSU specification by using any hardware detection software, because the PSU does not have any communication interface with the motherboard, as its only job is to deliver power to the components.

-Note: There are few high-end power supplies, especially from Corsair that lets you monitor and manage fan speed, temperature and power output through their software, e.g. Corsair RM / AX / HX Series power supplies.
+Note: There are few high-end power supplies, especially from Corsair that lets you monitor and manage fan speed, temperature, and power output through their software, e.g. Corsair RM / AX / HX Series power supplies.
 They include special cable/connector that connects through motherboard USB header, using a special hub e.g. Corsair Link Hub.